felixayot/custopedia/README.md

 `Python3 -m venv venv` then launch that virtual environment while you're in the repo's root directory with this command:
 `source venv/bin/activate`.
 You'll need this virtual environment to run the application successfully with all it's required packages without affecting any of your previously globally installed packages in your local machine.
 #### NOTE:
-You will have have to configure the environment variables with your own values in order to run the application.
+You will have to configure the environment variables with your own values in order to run the application.

 Once you're in the virtual environment, you can install the rest of the packages required to run the application located in the `requirements.txt` file.
 Use this command:
 `pip install -r requirements.txt`